nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/bonus-contribute-your-own-enricher.md

 For now we will extend the REST API by contributing a custom content enricher.
 In order to contribute a content enricher, you need to:

-*   Creating the content enricher
+*   Create the content enricher
-*   Declaring the content enricher
+*   Declare the content enricher
-*   Calling the content enricher
+*   Call the content enricher

-## Create the Content Enricher
+## Creating the Content Enricher

 A content enricher is a Java class that: